Sidharth1999/react-native-awesome-chat/README.md

 This project uses 2 native libraries : `react-native-image-picker` and `react-native-vector-icons`

 If these libraries aren't already linked in your project, you need to link them.
 React Native `0.60+` has the handy auto-linking feature which makes this easier.

+### iOS
 Just make sure your `Info.plist` has `FontAwesome` as one of its `UIAppFonts` :

 ```
 <key>UIAppFonts</key>